ilopezdeaudikana/posts-vue/README.md

 # Posts

-This app is the Vue version tech assesment that I was requested to do.
+This app is the Vue version of a tech assesment that I was requested to do.

 Check my `posts-react` repository for a more detailed description.